heykayla/my-writing/References/Git_Commands.md

 ## Introduction

-This cheat sheet that lists all Git commands for users who are new to using Git or unfamiliar with many of the basic Git commands.
+This cheat sheet lists all Git commands for users who are new to using Git or unfamiliar with many of the basic Git commands.

 ## Git Commands Cheatsheet